 The basic technical concept that enables continuous availability is the capacity to run a service from multiple, geo-dispersed “clouds” in parallel.
 Each cloud is capable of running the business service independently of its peers, yet replicates state and persistent data to its peer clouds.
 This requires uniform, reliable and performant network access to replicate state and persistent data.

-IBM Cloud delivers on both promises providing global high-performance infrastructure capable of supporting applications at “internet scale.”
+IBM Cloud delivers on both promises providing global high-performance #cloud computing infrastructure capable of supporting applications at “internet scale.”
 Further, SoftLayer’s standardized data center and pod design provide modular hardware configurations.
 Global, unmetered, network-private backbone access facilitates data replication across these geo-dispersed clouds.

 Self-service automation